-Repair Suspect Database in SQL Server
+Repair Suspect Database, Steps to Repair Suspect Database in SQL Server

 There can be a possibility that when you connect to an SQL Server Instance you will find the database being marked as SUSPECT.
 During such scenarios, you will not be able to connect to the database.
 In this article we will go through the steps which you need to follow to recovery a database which is marked as SUSPECT.
 The steps mentioned in this article works on SQL Server 2005 and higher versions.